Information, Shops & Services in the Lomaiviti Islands© FijiPocketGuide.com

 What Services are Available in Ovalau and the Lomaiviti Islands?

 Although just a short flight from Fiji’s capital, the Lomaiviti Islands are blissfully uncrowded.
 Most of the islands here are rather underdeveloped aside from villages and the odd resort.
 That’s with the exception of the town that was once Fiji’s capital, Levuka.
 Located on Ovalau Island, Levuka is the hub of the Lomaivitis, offering a small but convenient selection of shops, supermarkets, restaurants, a bank, a hospital and a post office.
-Find out more about them in this guide to the information, shops and services in the Lomaiviti Islands.
+Find out more about them in this guide, which provides information about shops and services in the Lomaiviti Islands.

 For more tips on planning the perfect trip here, check out The Complete Travel Guide to the Lomaiviti Islands.